Locations:

 • Sleepiness

-If you’re seeing that your infant or young child is experiencing any of these symptoms — trouble sleeping, fussiness, signs of pain — Dr. Giuliano recommends allowing it to run its course and focusing on providing comfort care at home.
-The key is keeping an eye on your little one and monitoring any changes in their symptoms.
+If your infant or young child seems to be experiencing any side effects from the vaccine, she recommends allowing it to run its course and focusing on providing comfort care at home.
+Keep an eye on your little one and monitor them for any changes in their symptoms.

 “The good news is that we can treat these side effects with tender love and care and extra hugs from parents,” reassures Dr. Giuliano.
-“And if those symptoms are starting to interfere with sleeping and eating, that’s when a dose of something like baby Tylenol® could be considered.”
+“If those symptoms start to interfere with sleeping and eating, that’s when a dose of something like baby Tylenol® could be considered.”

 How to get COVID-19 vaccines for your child

-Contact your pediatrician or primary care provider to set up an appointment or check for walk-in, same-day availability for COVID-19 vaccines.
-These vaccines are also widely available where other vaccines are administered (like your local drug store).
-If you’re still unsure of where to go, the CDC has created a handy tool that allows you to search for local and regional vaccine availability.
+To have your child vaccinated, contact your pediatrician or primary care provider to set up an appointment or ask about walk-in, same-day availability for COVID-19 vaccines.
+These vaccines are also widely available where other vaccines are administered, like at drugstore pharmacies.

 Advertisement